Car Popping or Backfire + Check Engine Light

 Could a Rich or Lean Condition Cause This?

 Yes.
-Both rich and lean running can upset combustion enough to create popping, rough running, and hesitation.
+Both rich and lean running can upset combustion and lead to popping, rough running, and hesitation.

 A rich condition can leave excess fuel unburned.
 A lean condition can make combustion unstable.
 Either one can make the engine run badly enough that popping or backfire becomes part of the symptom pattern.